Gulf states, minus Qatar, rally Egypt investment to buoy army power

 "Obviously they are not going to provide financial support to a government that doesn't like them."

-Saudi Arabia, Kuwait and the United Arab Emirates pledged more than $12 billion in aid to Egypt after the army toppled Islamist President Mohamed Mursi of the Muslim Brotherhood on July 3 following mass protests against his rule.
+Saudi Arabia, Kuwait and the United Arab Emirates pledged more than $12 billion (7.3 billion pounds) in aid to Egypt after the army toppled Islamist President Mohamed Mursi of the Muslim Brotherhood on July 3 following mass protests against his rule.

 Now, Gulf Arab governments are indicating, it is the turn of the private sector to lend a hand.